Suiah98/DIYFB/README.md

-# DIYFB 1.0 - A DIY FingBox AutoApps Project
+# DIYFB 1.0 - A DIY FingBox AutoApps Project (Project Closed)

 ## DIYFB does not give the same experience as a FingBox!!